 - Please refer to the membership chart to see what stakeholder seats will be appointed in the coming year.

 - Submit your application at the Boards and Commissions Website.
 NOTE: Be sure to indicate your interest and intent to apply to COFSAC when prompted in the application.

 - Contact our Council administrator, Alex.DeJoy@colostate.edu to inform council of you application.

-- Council will request to review all applications submitted by August 1st of the calendar year, and provide recommendations to the Governor’s Office.
-T
+- Council will request to review all applications submitted by October 14th, 2022, and provide recommendations to the Governor’s Office.

-- The Governor will then make the final decision (over which they have full discretionary power) and inform those appointed to of Council members.
+- The Governor will then make the final decision (over which they have full discretionary power) and inform those appointed as Council members.

 - Council will follow up with those not appointed to explore other opportunities for participation such as committee and working group initiatives.